(for veterinary information only)

 These are all conditions where minor secretions or actual tissues are pressing on the lung's airways and stimulating cough.
 Coughs that benefit from suppression are typically dry and hacking, often described as sounding as though something is stuck in the throat.

-The effect of hydrocodone in a dog is believed to last approximately 6 to 12 hours.
-It is typically dosed at four times a day usage or less, as needed.
+In dogs, a dose of hydrocodone is believed to last approximately 6 to 12 hours.
+Hydrocodone is typically dosed four times a day or less, as needed.

 The chief side effects of hydrocodone use include:

 Notify your veterinarian if any of these side effects appear to be causing patient discomfort but they are generally not considered serious.